fis/AaltoASR/hippu/guide.md

     aaltoasr-rec -a speaker.conf test.wav

-For a single test file with unknown contents, it is also possible to do a two-pass recognition process:
+For a single test file with unknown contents, it is also possible to do unsupervised adaptation with a two-pass recognition process:

     aaltoasr-adapt -o speaker.conf test.wav
     aaltoasr-rec -a speaker.conf test.wav